nmdwolf/nmdwolf.github.io/_posts/2020-02-01-AppendixMeasures.md

 <hr id = "Measurability">
 <div class = "nav-block"><div class = "side">Measurability</div></div>

 In the beginning of the previous century, people realized that probability theory could be formally founded in the same mathematical theory that was being used to formalize notions of area and volume: 'measure theory'.
 The problem with assigning a volume to all subsets of a Euclidean space $\mathbb{R}^n$ was that, given the axioms of set theory, mathematicians could not consistently define such an operation.
 No matter how crazy this might sound, there is no way to consistently define a notion of volume for all subsets of Euclidean space, i.e. there is no way to 'measure' all these sets.
-A famous example is given by the <a href = "https://en.wikipedia.org/wiki/Vitali_set" target = "_blank">Vitali sets</a>.[^1]<br><br>
+A famous example is given by the <a href = "https://en.wikipedia.org/wiki/Vitali_set" target = "_blank" rel = "noopener nofollow">Vitali sets</a>.[^1]<br><br>

-[^1]: The existence of nonmeasurable sets crucially depends on the <a href = "https://en.wikipedia.org/wiki/Axiom_of_choice" target = "_blank">axiom of choice</a>, one of the most important, yet controversial axioms of set theory.
-As a consequence, they do not exist in <a href = "https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_mathematics)" target = "_blank">constructive mathematics</a>.
+[^1]: The existence of nonmeasurable sets crucially depends on the <a href = "https://en.wikipedia.org/wiki/Axiom_of_choice" target = "_blank" rel = "noopener nofollow">axiom of choice</a>, one of the most important, yet controversial axioms of set theory.
+As a consequence, they do not exist in <a href = "https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_mathematics)" target = "_blank" rel = "noopener nofollow">constructive mathematics</a>.

 The relation between measuring sets and assigning probabilities should, after all, not come as a surprise.
 Consider, for example, the set $[n]$ of the first $n\in\mathbb{N}$ integers.
 What is the probability that a point, uniformly sampled from $[n]$, lies in a subset $S\subseteq[n]$?
 This is simply the size (or cardinality) of the subset divided by $n$: